Accessibility Reports and Multi-Year Plans

 - post the status report on their website, if any, and provide the report in an accessible format upon request.
 (O. Reg.
 191/11, s.
 4).

-The Annual Accessibility Report describes the measures that YRDSB has taken from September 1, 2023 to August 31, 2024 to identify, remove, and prevent barriers to accessibility for everyone who learns, works and participates in the Board community.
-The annual status report continues to be prepared as a separate document from the Multi-Year Accessibility Plan 2020 to 2025.
+The Annual Accessibility Report provides an overview of the measures YRDSB has taken from September 1, 2024 to August 31, 2025 to identify, remove, and prevent barriers to accessibility for everyone who learns, works, and participates in the Board community.

 Commitment to Accessibility